Skip to main content

 • music

-• “The game's soundtrack (composed by benji-sensei) really makes it pop and motivates you to keep playing all the way through, with a major leitmotif set up as early as act 1 that made me want to scream when I noticed it later.”
+• “The game's soundtrack (composed by Benji-sensei) really makes it pop and motivates you to keep playing the whole way through, with a major leitmotif introduced as early as act 1 that was thrilling to notice later.”

-• “It’s clear how much love was poured into this as a celebration of everything Touhou; the music is awesome, spells are fun and creative, and the character roster is very impressive.”
+• “It’s clear how much love was poured into this as a celebration of everything Touhou… the music is awesome, the spells are fun and creative, and the character roster is very impressive.”

 • gameplay